Visit our consultation areaFind out more

 Polling District Maps may also be useful when thinking about warding arrangements.
 You can view the polling district map below.
 Please note polling district mapping data has been supplied by Eastleigh Borough Council and may contain boundary errors

 To view the existing warding arrangements visit our consultation area.
-You can search by area or postcode, and Have your say.
+You can search by area or postcode.

 Guidance is available on our Guidance page.
 You may also wish to read our document Electoral Reviews: Technical Guidance, which contains detailed guidance on the review process and information on the legislation reviews are carried out under.